How to Plan for Taxes with Quicken 2013

 Enter any estimated taxes you’ve paid or any federal income taxes your employer has withheld from your paycheck.

-Click the Withholding hyperlink and use the Withholding text boxes to record how much money you’ve paid through withholding.
-Then click the Tax Payments hyperlink and use the Estimated Tax Payments text boxes to record how much you’ve paid in estimated tax payments and to guess how much you’ll pay in the coming months.
+Click the Withholding link and use the Withholding text boxes to record how much money you’ve paid through withholding.
+Then click the Tax Payments link and use the Estimated Tax Payments text boxes to record how much you’ve paid in estimated tax payments and to guess how much you’ll pay in the coming months.

 Return to the Tax Planner Summary and review the Quicken program’s calculations.

-Click the Tax Planner Summary hyperlink and review the calculations that Quicken makes.
-Quicken estimates the total tax you’ll pay (which is useful and interesting in itself), the estimated refund or payment you’ll have to make, and your marginal income tax rate.
+After you complete the preceding steps, click the Tax Planner Summary link and review the calculations that Quicken makes.
+Quicken estimates the total tax you’ll pay (which is useful and interesting in itself), the estimated refund or payment you’ll have to make, and one other particularly useful bit of information — your marginal income tax rate (which Quicken labels Marginal Rate).

 If you want to print a copy of the Tax Planner’s information and calculations, click Print (in the upper-right corner of the window).